 Being a principal oboe player, I am usually to be found at my kitchen table making reeds, a source of occasional tears and sporadic euphoria.
 Apart from this, I love & prefer to spend time with my daughter, husband & friends, reading(usually non-fiction), occasionally jogging in the park or sweating it out at the gym, and curling up on the couch with a good glass of wine.
-I try to go back to my home town of Cork as much as I possibly can - that Irish tug on the heart strings is still, after being half my life abroad, very strong.
+I try to go back to my home town of Cork as much as I possibly can - that Irish tug on the heart strings is still after being half my life abroad very strong.
 And since 'home is where the heart is', I consider myself blessed to be able to call two beautiful places, Cork & Amsterdam, home.